Washington Hebrew Congregation: Early Childhood Center sexual abuse allegations

 In August 2018 the synagogue reported to community parents that it had learned of, and taken actions in response to, allegations that an employee at its Macomb Street Edlavitch-Tyser Early Childhood Center may have engaged in inappropriate conduct involving one or more children.
 According to a January 2020 report, the alleged victims were 14 or 15 children, ages two to four.
-The teacher who was accused of abuse (who is named in some news reports, not others) had been hired by the preschool in March 2016, and was placed on administrative leave in August 2016 and fired in October 2018.
+The teacher who was accused of abuse was hired by the preschool in March 2016, was placed on administrative leave in August 2016, and fired in October 2018.

 The D.C.
 Metropolitan Police and the U.S. Attorney for the District of Columbia concluded a 16-month criminal investigation of the alleged abuser in January 2020, closing the case without filing any charges.
 A police statement explained that "after exhausting all investigative avenues, the universal determination of the investigative team was that there was insufficient probable cause to establish that an offense occurred or to make an arrest."
+Radley Balko, a criminal justice reporter, called it a "unusual, strongly-worded public statement" announcing that there wasn't enough evidence to arrest, let alone convict, the alleged perpetrator.

-In contrast, the D.C.
-Office of the State Superintendent of Education stated, in a June 2019 cease-and desist letter to the congregation as reported by CNN, that it found that "more than one child was a victim of sexual abuse by the alleged maltreator."
-The office determined that the preschool failed to ensure the safety of children under its care, failed to properly supervise children, and failed to comply with reporting requirements.
+However, the D.C.
+Office of the State Superintendent of Education stated, in a June 2019 cease-and desist letter to the congregation, that it found that "more than one child was a victim of sexual abuse by the alleged maltreator."
+Evidence was not given for its determination that sexual abuse had occurred.
+The office would eventually determine that the preschool failed to ensure the safety of children under its care, failed to properly supervise children, and failed to comply with reporting requirements.

 The D.C.
-Attorney General's Office was also reportedly investigating the allegations.
+Attorney General's Office also investigated the allegations, but no charges were ever filled.
+Balko compared the allegations to the Day-care sex-abuse hysteria of the 1980s and 90s, given that the alleged teacher was never charged for any crimes.
+A child psychiatrist with Johns Hopkins University said that "All the indices I’ve seen in previous false accusation cases were present in this case."

-In April 2019, some parents of alleged victims filed a civil lawsuit against the congregation and Deborah “DJ” Schneider Jensen, head of school for early childhood education, alleging that they were negligent amid “systemic, regular sexual abuse.”
+In April 2019, some parents of alleged victims filed a civil lawsuit against the congregation and Deborah “DJ” Schneider Jensen, head of school for early childhood education, alleging that they were negligent amid "systemic, regular sexual abuse."
 Jensen was placed on administrative leave in April 2019, and subsequently left the center.
 According to a February 2020 report, that case was scheduled to go to trial in early 2021.
 Another group of parents filed a separate civil lawsuit in May 2019.
+The lead attorney of one of law firms representing the parents, Cohen Milstein, would be arrested in March 2023 on charges of consuming child sexual abuse material.
+Shortly after the charges against the attorney were announced, two of the families suing the school settled with the school.

+In May 2025, the D.C.
+Child and Family services agency announced that the accusations against the teacher were "unfounded".